auburnsummer/pjskb30/README.md

 Previously, this was available automatically via a bot that used a publically available API.
 However, that API is now no longer available.

-There is also a [semi-automated](https://discord.com/oauth2/authorize?client_id=1322253224799109281) option instead which works by temporarily transferring your account so that the bot can read the save data.
-If you are comfortable with your account temporarily being transferred, it is recommended to use the automated option over this tool.

 # Running

 This codebase consists of two parts: